sanhaus/control-panel.en/help/instances-settings/using/instance-details.md

 ---
 title: Instance details
-description: Learn how to monitor your instance details in Control Panel
+description: Learn how to monitor your instance details in the Control Panel
 ---

 # Instance Details {#instance-details}